Supply chains are more than suppliers providing materials, parts, equipment, resources or services to customers to fulfill their sales.

 Satisfied customers increase along a

-supply-value chain, when all the suppliers are adding value at reduced cost by being responsive
+adding value at reduced cost by being responsive

 to what their customers’ value.